calidae/normandy-css/README.md

 Normandy is a CSS boilerplate that gives you an initial structure for your CSS.

-Normandy is not a UI library, a framework, or a complete CSS solution that you can plug in and call it a day.
+It is not a UI library, a framework, or a complete CSS solution that you can plug in and call it a day.

 It's build upon [ITCSS](https://www.creativebloq.com/web-design/manage-large-css-projects-itcss-101517528), [BEM](http://getbem.com/naming/) and [OOCSS](https://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss/).
 Normandy is a customized version of [inuitcss](https://github.com/inuitcss/inuitcss).